JeremyFriesenGitHub/SnowDayPredictor/README.txt

 8) Install Express-session (npm install express-session).
 This handles user sessions.
 9) Install Axios (npm install axios).
 This facilitates using external API's.
 10) Install body-parser (npm install body-parser).
+11) Go to https://home.openweathermap.org/api_keys to generate an API key.
+Insert your API key in dashboardRoutes.pug so the application works.
+(Note: it may take a couple of hours for the new API key to register)
-11) Use 'node app.js' to run the server, once in the right directory and all modules are installed.
+12) Use 'node app.js' to run the server, once in the right directory and all modules are installed.
-12) In any browser, once server is running, paste 'http://localhost:1234' or 'http://localhost:1234/index' to see the html webpage.
+13) In any browser, once server is running, paste 'http://localhost:1234' or 'http://localhost:1234/index' to see the html webpage.
-13) You can use admin priveledges with the username: 'user' and the password of 'name', if desired.
+14) You can use admin priveledges with the username: 'user' and the password of 'name', if desired.
-14) For a full description of the site, watch the YouTube tutorial at this link below:
+15) For a full description of the site, watch the YouTube tutorial at this link below:

 https://youtu.be/D_KNtDPOTp0